ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 calendar as defined by that organization could be included as `u-ca=<value>`.

-This document defines two namespaces for the registry described in
-{{iana-cons}}:
+An IANA registry for namespaces can be used to allocate namespaces for specific applications, as defined in {{iana-cons}}.
+Two namespaces are allocated by the present document:

 * "u-" for keys defined by the Unicode Consortium.
 * "x-" for keys used within experiments.